StasBd/Fisher-App/README.md

 App where you can learn many types of fish!
-Refactr plan slowly getting completed!
-Stay for updates
+Now working with logic of reusable activity!
+Stay for update